JanBogdziewicz/music-streaming-application/README.md

 * [Prerequisites](#prerequisites)

 ## About
 As part of the engineering thesis project we developed a music streaming application.
-Although it is not perfect and still needs some enhancments it has most of the expected functionalities.
 Images below present couple of the pages from the application:

 ### Library page
 ![image](https://user-images.githubusercontent.com/43424109/207547560-ea5a1012-8b95-4514-b89a-899e94a51590.png)